 3. Pet Sematary

 This book deals with loss, and it’s horrific.
 You experience and dream the extremes of yourself when you lose someone you love.
-The story takes that experience the emotions that run through a human when that level of grief strikes them and brings it to the unnatural and supernatural extremes that Stephen King often does.
+The story takes that experience of the emotions that run through a human when that level of grief strikes them and brings it to the unnatural and supernatural extremes that Stephen King often does.

 The author knows how to accomplish an objective when it comes to horror.
 When someone is torn from your life, you will do anything to bring them back to life.
 That’s a natural part of the grieving process.
 If you love someone, you’ll do anything for them to keep living.
 Stephen King grabs this and gives his typical horrific elements to expand it terrifically.